|Mr T Barker|

 - Designing a dynamic product using animation as a promotional launch

-We follow the OCR syllabus which can be found here.
+We follow the OCR syllabus.
 Learning is very practical and hands-on, and assessment is mainly coursework-based (with just one examination) making it well suited to students who prefer ongoing assessment to examinations.
 The ‘Cambridge National’ qualification is similar to a Level 2 BTEC and equivalent to one GCSE at Pass (C), Merit (B) or Distinction (A) Level.

 For more information, see the current GCSE Options Booklet.